fredericbonnet/helena/docs/src/helena-dialect/closures.spec.md

 - ✅ should return the result of the last command

-- ✅ should access scope variables

-- ✅ should set scope variables

-- ✅ should access scope commands

-- should evaluate in the caller scope
+- should evaluate in the closure parent scope

   - ✅ global scope

   - ✅ child scope

-  - ✅ scoped macro
+  - ✅ scoped closure

 #### Arguments

 - ✅ should shadow scope variables

-- ✅ should be macro-local
+- ✅ should be closure-local

 - Exceptions

   - ✅ wrong arity

-    The macro will return an error message with usage when given the wrong number of arguments.
+    The closure will return an error message with usage when given the wrong number of arguments.

 #### Return guards

-Return guards are similar to argspec guards, but apply to the return value of the macro.
+Return guards are similar to argspec guards, but apply to the return value of the closure.

 - ✅ should apply to the return value

 - ✅ should let body errors pass through

-- ✅ should not access macro arguments
+- ✅ should not access closure arguments

-- ✅ should evaluate in the caller scope
+- ✅ should evaluate in the closure parent scope

 - Exceptions